Self-Supervised Adversarial Diffusion Models for Fast MRI Reconstruction: Materials and Methods

 \subsection{Sampling masks}

 We employed a 1d random sampling pattern $ \Omega $ where the \textit{k}-space center was excluded from sampling.The center fraction excluded from sampling was set to $ 4\% $ of the \textit{k}-space lines in the horizontal direction.
-Our proposed ASSCGD divides the acquired sampling mask $ \Omega $ into two disjoint sets $ \aleph $ and $ \Upsilon $ with except four \textit{k}-space lines at the center of dataset.
-Figure~\ref{fig:variable_masks_rhos} illustrates $ \Omega $, $ \aleph $, and $ \Upsilon $ sampling masks for varying $ \rho \in {0.3, 0.5, 0.7}$ at $ R = 4\times $.
+Our proposed SSAD-MRI divides the acquired sampling mask $ \Omega $ into two disjoint sets $ \aleph $ and $ \Upsilon $ with except four \textit{k}-space lines at the center of dataset.
+Figure S1 in the supplementary document presents the $ \Omega $, $ \aleph $, and $ \Upsilon $ sampling masks across different values of $ \rho \in {0.3, 0.5, 0.7}$ with a fixed acceleration rate of $ R = 4\times $.

 The sampling pattern $ \Upsilon $ was randomly sampled for each different slice to train the model.
 Therefore, our subsampled data using $ \Upsilon $ will be able to simulate the ghosting that is present in zero-filled datasets retrospectively subsampled using $ \Omega $ masks.
 We investigated a uniformly random selection among elements of $ \Omega $ to create subsampled patterns $ \aleph $ and $ \Upsilon $.
 The sampling ratio $ \rho = \frac{\mid \aleph \mid}{\mid \Upsilon \mid} \in \{0.3, 0.5, 0.7\}$ was used to train and test the proposed model, where $ \mid \bullet \mid $ is the number of elements.
 In other words, $ \rho = 0.3 $ means 30\% of $ \Omega $ was randomly assigned to $ \aleph $ to train the model and the rest were assigned to $ \Upsilon $ sampling pattern to define loss function as given in Equation (\ref{eq:kl_loss_03}).